usnistgov/ARIAC_docs/en/latest/_sources/pages/scenario.rst

 Step 2b: Tool Change
 ====================

 Assembly robot 2 is equipped with a coupler that allows it to utilize one of two vacuum gripper tools (VG2 or VG4).
 To change tools the coupler should be moved to the location of the desired tool and a ROS service will lock the tool to the robot.
 For the next step assembly robot 2 must attach VG2 which is capable of picking up a top shell.
-The tool must then be manuevered away from the tool stand without colliding.
+The tool must then be maneuvered away from the tool stand without colliding.

 .. figure:: /_static/images/task_2b.gif
   :width: 100%